Truth and Knowledge: Overview

 \xDH

 The main contribution of Chapter \ref{Chapter REL} (page \pageref{Chapter REL}) is a detailed examination of the size relation between sets based on filters and ideals - and thus on nonmonotonic logics - of different strengths.
 Such size relations are used in Chapter \ref{Chapter PAR} (page \pageref{Chapter PAR}).
+(The author has discussed other aspects of this problem in other books.)